-It seems that today’s emerging architects are quite handy with words, as we’d hoped when we launched the RIBAJ/RIBA Future Architects writing competition at the turn of the year.
+It seems that today’s emerging architects are quite handy with words, as we’d hoped when we launched the RIBAJ/RIBA Future Architects writing competition at the turn of 2019 (enter this year's competition by going to this page).
 Our judges have read and pondered and we have our results.
 But first, a bit of background.

 We set the challenge to those heading towards a career in architecture – in education at levels Part 1, 2, and 3.
 This is the sector for which RIBA Future Architects was recently established as a community and support network.
 To make this a real-life competition, we asked for articles of up to 1,000 words in one of three subject areas: building/place, tech/practice, and people.
 These areas roughly correspond to the three main sections of the RIBA Journal.
 It turned out that tech/practice was the most popular category for our fledgling writers, closely followed by building/place.
 Relatively few entered in the people category.

 From 45 entries the RIBAJ editors produced a longlist of 18 which our judges then got stuck into.
 Those judges were regular RIBAJ contributor Pamela Buxton, associate RIBA member and a founder of Future Architects Simeon Shtebunaev, and me.

 We defined a shortlist of 10, from which after a relatively short discussion we were able to agree a winners’ podium of four.
 And here they are: